-In addition, Fig. 12 provides insight into performance changes by showing how each mechanism affects stall time per load as well as memory bus traffic.
+In addition, Figure 11 provides insight into the performance changes by showing how each mechanism affects stall-time per load as well as memory bus traffic.
 Several observations are in order:

-First, since all four applications show very high prefetch coverage (i.e., prefetch-friendly), as shown in Fig. 12b, prefetching provides significant performance improvement in all applications regardless of the DRAM scheduling policy.
-In addition, the demand-prefetch-equal policy significantly outperforms the demand-first policy (by 28 percent in terms of weighted speedup) because prefetches are very accurate in all four applications.
-The demand-prefetch-equal policy reduces stall time per load, as shown in Fig. 12a, because it improves DRAM throughput.
+First, since all 4 applications are prefetch-friendly (i.e., prefetcher has very high coverage as shown in Figure 11(b)), prefetching provides significant performance improvement in all applications regardless of the DRAM scheduling policy.
+In addition, the demand-prefetch-equal policy significantly outperforms demand-first policy (by 28% in terms of weighted speedup) because prefetches are very accurate in all 4 applications.
+The demand-prefetch-equal policy reduces stall-time per load as shown in Figure 11(a) because it improves DRAM throughput.